espocrm/documentation/docs/administration/workflows.md

 1. Create a workflow with sequential trigger type.
 2. Create another workflow with another trigger type.
 Add action *Trigger another Workflow* and select the workflow from the step 1.

+!!! note

-Note: It can be reasonable to utilize [BPM tool](bpm.md) rather than Workflows if you need more complex logic.
+    It can be reasonable to utilize [BPM tool](bpm.md) rather than Workflows if you need more complex logic.

 ### Signal